Useful Words and Phrases to use in IELTS Essay

 A. The young generation venerates those sports stars and often mimic their playing style, fashion and lifestyle.

 B. Our veneration for our politicians and leaders are declining faster and this is quite alarming.

 14. Invoke: (Verb) - Pray to, appeal to, call on someone as a witness for inspiration, solicit, cite, refer to.

-A. The announcement might invoke both positive and negative impression to the mass people.
+A. The announcement might invoke both positive and negative impressions on the mass people.

 B. This action invokes negative consequences that we must not forget.

 15. To give an illustration: For example, to give an example.

 16. Notably: (Adverb) - Especially, particularly.

-Synonyms: Primarily, principally, in particular, in a remarkable way.
+Synonyms: Primarily, principally, in particular, remarkably.

-A. The amount of rubbish we produce every day is notably higher than any time in history.
+A. The amount of rubbish we produce every day is notably higher than at any time in history.